kevinvanhove/angular-structure-styleguide/README.md

 ```

 ## Component communications
-There are 2 ways that a tree of components can interact with each other.
-Using the component require property and using a standard angular service.
+There are 2 recommend approches for a tree of components to interact with each other.
+Using the **component require property** and a standard **angular service**.
 In most cases, using one over the other is just a matter of style but there are cases where you are left with only 1 option.

 Continuing our example of an app where you can buy a book.
 Let's say that, when arriving on the buy form page, you want to present the user a list of books they showed interest in.
 We know this information because they visited that books product page.